Saturday, August 23, 2025

 2 large eggs (I have not tested a vegan substitute at this time)

-1 cup milk (oat, almond, or soy milk work, but I prefer oat milk for this)
+1 cup milk (oat, almond, or soy milk also work, but I prefer oat milk for this)

 1/2 cup melted butter (vegan butter or margarine both work)